 When trying to choose the best mobile internet, you might compare 5G and 5GE.
+You might also wonder what is 5GE.
 The two services differ in internet speeds and smartphone compatibility, but the reason why isn’t so straightforward.
 Continue reading for everything you need to know about the two networks.

 5G vs. 5GE: A Side-by-Side Comparison